Gleyber Torres Player Props: Yankees vs. Blue Jays

-On Saturday, Gleyber Torres (.094 slugging percentage in past 10 games, with no home runs) and the New York Yankees face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
-First pitch is at 1:05 PM ET.
+Gleyber Torres -- with an on-base percentage of .237 in his past 10 games, 156 points lower than his season-long percentage -- will be in action for the New York Yankees against the Toronto Blue Jays, with Kevin Gausman on the mound, on April 23 at 1:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Blue Jays.
+He racked up two hits (going 2-for-4) in his most recent appearance against the Blue Jays.

 Gleyber Torres Game Info & Props vs. the Blue Jays